dotnet/docs-maui/docs/deployment/index.md

   Selects the code shrinker to use.

   - `ProGuard` (default) is considered the legacy code shrinker.
-  - `r8` is the next-generation tool which converts Java bytecode to optimized dex code.
+  - `r8` is the next-generation tool which converts Java byte code to optimized dex code.

 - **Uncompressed resources**

   Leaves the specified resource extensions uncompressed.
-Separate extensions with a semi-colon (`;`).
+Separate extensions with a semicolon `;`.
 For example: `.mp3;.dll;.png`.

 - **Developer instrumentation**